victorneo/Django-Helpscout/README.rst

 ``helpscout.html``
   Used when a user is found

-By adding your own templates and effectively overriding the library's built-in templates, you can customize the output to suit your needs.
+By overriding the library's built-in templates, you can customize the output to suit your needs.

 Further Customizations
 ----------------------

-You might want to use ``select_related`` to prefetch related models for a particular user, or you have complicated processing involved when loading a user.
-A helper decorator is available if you wish to use your own views.
+You might want to use ``select_related`` to prefetch related models for a particular user, or you have additional data sources to query when loading a user.
+A helper decorator is available if you wish to use your own view.

 The decorator helps you deal with verifying Help Scout's signature when a request is made from their side.
 You can use the decorator